shabin5785/Webpack_Learn/README.md

 - for each loader we need to tell which files it need to act up on. like only js files or css files.

 - in WP 1, we use loaders inside config file, but in WP2, we use rules within module option.
+Same thing but different config syntax.

+- we can have different loaders or rules within WP config.